My current (Nikon) gear, and how it evolved

 Here’s where having the actual camera to test makes all the difference.
 First, consider that the D3X was nearly $8000 when it was announced in 2009.
 Like the D3 and D3s, it’s all-magnesium chassis is built like a tank, heavily weather-proofed, and has a shutter life expectancy of 300,000 cycles.
-Since the one I could buy was in virtually perfect condition, and had only 9000 shutter clicks, I know that it will probably outlast me.
+Since the one I could buy was in virtually perfect condition, and had only 9000 shutter clicks, I knew that it would probably outlast me.
 The owner was also including two compact flash cards, two batteries, the charger, a remote with intervalometer, and a case that holds all those items… all for $1500. (!)
-Given what I found in my own testing, (below) I’d be an idiot to pass on this opportunity.
+Given what I found in my own testing, (below) I’d be an fool to pass on this opportunity.

 What about the D3X image quality?

 At ISO values between 100 and 1600, I would put the 24-megapixel images this camera produces up against any modern 24-megapixel camera, and not feel the least bit worried about them looking inferior.
 It’s really that simple.
 At the time I wrote this, I had shot about 1000 images total, (now over 3000) to test the camera, at all ISOs, and intentionally shot in conditions (i.e. backlit) to try and make it produce bad results.
 I also shot some basic astrophotography, long exposures, time-lapse sequences, etc., and never found anything that bothered me.

 One other note...
 On most modern cameras, we understand that the extreme high ISO values are usually noisy.
 I don't know precisely how the software works, but on the D3X, the "extended low" ISO, which goes down to 50, looks great.
 I've used it in bright light, to reduce depth of field or decrease the shutter speed, and I've used it for night photography, with great, noiseless results in both cases.
 So, I see no disadvantage to using it.